protofunc/Odin/Readme.md

-This is a generic HTML, CSS, and JS site.
-It has the GameBox feature that play Rock, Paper, Scissors with the computer.
-Best of five wins.
+This is the production build of New Solutions.

+Versions:
+v0.1 - 2/23/24